 We recommend that these incidents should be an "AUTOMATIC CALL OUT."
-This means that the critical incident response team should always be contacted for each of these events:
+This means that the critical incident response team should always be contacted for each of these events.:

-- 1. Line of duty death
+- 1. Work related death

 - 2. Serious line of duty injury

 - Suicide of a co-worker

 - 4. Multi-casualty incident

-- 5. Police shooting, that ends with injury or death
+- 5. Violence that ends with injury or death

-These are incidents for which you should consider contacting the critical incident response team to elicit recommendations for intervention:
+These are incidents for which you should consider contacting the critical incident response team to elect recommendations for intervention: